Create Beautiful Handmade Bound Books

 Please contact ce.stmikes@utoronto.ca

-In this intermediate course, learners will be working with more advanced book structures.
-We will explore three variations of hard-covered books with single and multiple sections.
-The first style dresses up single-signature pamphlet books.
-The second, Sewn Board Binding, is a variation allowing for flat opening of the book.
+In this course, learners will be working with more advanced book structures.
+We will explore two variations of hard-covered books with multiple sections.
+The first, Sewn Board Binding, is a variation allowing for flat opening of the book and laminated thin boards.
 The last, Case Bound Book, has the traditional look of a shelf-ready hardcover tome.
-All three structures are sewn and glued, covered in cloth and paper, and can be used as journals, sketchbooks, or artist books.
+The two structures are sewn and glued, covered in cloth and paper, and can be used as journals, sketchbooks, or artist’s books.

 Learning Outcomes